 Dominicanese and Dominicanisms (the local variety of Spanish with Dominican elements) can prove somewhat of a challenge for foreigners.
 Nevertheless, it can also be great fun to learn these new words and phrases.
 A baby, for example, is called chichí while small children are referred to as carajitos.
 While living in the Dominican Republic, you should be careful not to confuse bonche and boche: the former is simply a party, but the latter describes a scolding or disagreement.

 Dominican cuisine is heavily influenced by its Spanish roots but includes a touch of local Caribbean spices and herbs.
 While spending your life in the Dominican Republic, try some dishes that are prepared a la criolla or guisado, which means the meat or seafood is served in a tomato sauce with garlic, olives, onion, and cilantro.

 Dominicans also particularly enjoy all types of fried dishes such as carne frita (fried pork chunks) or chicharrones de pollo (Dominican fried chicken) with plantains dipped in salt water and fried in vegetable oil.
 This fondness for fried food is also reflected in a typical Dominican breakfast, which contains mashed plantains (mangú) with onions, fried white cheese, fried eggs, and orange juice.

-Rice and coconuts play a dominant role in Dominican Cuisine.
-“Pescado de coco”, fish stewed in coconut and tomato sauce, is a particularly prominent dish.
-At the same time, rice is king in traditionally Dominican kitchens.
-While living in the Dominican Republic, you should enjoy the nation’s most popular rice dish, with red beans, meat and plantains.
+Coconuts also play a dominant role in Dominican cuisine.
+Pescado con coco, fish stewed in coconut and tomato sauce, is a particularly prominent dish.
+At the same time, rice is king in traditional Dominican kitchens.
+While living in the Dominican Republic, you should definitely try the nation’s most popular rice dish, which is served with red beans, meat, and plantains.
 It is, in fact, so popular that it is called la bandera (the flag) and no expat experience is complete without it!